catalina-cimpanu/run-analysis-getting-and-cleaning-data-JHU-data-science/CodeBook.md

 From this list of variables of features vectors, only the measurements on the mean and standard deviation for each measurement were selected, rom both training and the test sets.
 A second, independent tidy data set with the average of each variable for each activity and each subject was created.

-The clean dataset contains the following variables:
+## The clean dataset contains the following variables:

 - "SubjectID": the ID of the subject that performed the activity

-- "Activity": the performed activity
+- "Activity": the performed activity, can be one of the following: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

-- Averages of the means and standard deviations of the variables of the feature vector for each pattern: (where '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.) \
+- Averages of the means and standard deviations of the variables of the feature vector for each pattern: (where "-XYZ" is used to denote 3-axial signals in the X, Y and Z directions.).
+The units of the acceleration signals (containing "Acc" in the name) are standard gravity units 'g'.
+The angular velocities measured by the gyroscope for each window sample (containing "Gyro" on the name) are radians/second.
+        - mean of the means of the time domain signal indicating the body linear acceleration
                 - "mean-of-tBodyAcc-mean()-X"
                 - "mean-of-tBodyAcc-mean()-Y"
                 - "mean-of-tBodyAcc-mean()-Z"
+        - mean of the standard deviation of the time domain signal indicating the body linear acceleration
                 - "mean-of-tBodyAcc-std()-X"
                 - "mean-of-tBodyAcc-std()-Y"
                 - "mean-of-tBodyAcc-std()-Z"
+        - mean of the means of the time domain signal indicating the gravity linear acceleration
                 - "mean-of-tGravityAcc-mean()-X"
                 - "mean-of-tGravityAcc-mean()-Y"
                 - "mean-of-tGravityAcc-mean()-Z"
+        - mean of the standard deviation of the time domain signal indicating the gravity linear acceleration
                 - "mean-of-tGravityAcc-std()-X"
                 - "mean-of-tGravityAcc-std()-Y"
                 - "mean-of-tGravityAcc-std()-Z"
+        - mean of the means of the time domain jerk signal indicating the body linear acceleration
                 - "mean-of-tBodyAccJerk-mean()-X"
                 - "mean-of-tBodyAccJerk-mean()-Y"
                 - "mean-of-tBodyAccJerk-mean()-Z"
+        - mean of the standard deviation of the time domain jerk signal indicating the body linear acceleration
                 - "mean-of-tBodyAccJerk-std()-X"
                 - "mean-of-tBodyAccJerk-std()-Y"
                 - "mean-of-tBodyAccJerk-std()-Z"
+        - mean of the means of the time domain signal indicating the body angular velocity
                 - "mean-of-tBodyGyro-mean()-X"
                 - "mean-of-tBodyGyro-mean()-Y"
                 - "mean-of-tBodyGyro-mean()-Z"
+        - mean of the standard deviation of the time domain signal indicating the body angular velocity
                 - "mean-of-tBodyGyro-std()-X"
                 - "mean-of-tBodyGyro-std()-Y"
                 - "mean-of-tBodyGyro-std()-Z"
+        - mean of the means of the time domain jerk signal indicating the body angular velocity
                 - "mean-of-tBodyGyroJerk-mean()-X"
                 - "mean-of-tBodyGyroJerk-mean()-Y"
                 - "mean-of-tBodyGyroJerk-mean()-Z"
+        - mean of the standard deviation of the time domain jerk signal indicating the body angular velocity
                 - "mean-of-tBodyGyroJerk-std()-X"
                 - "mean-of-tBodyGyroJerk-std()-Y"
                 - "mean-of-tBodyGyroJerk-std()-Z"
+        - mean of the means of the time domain signal indicating the body linear acceleration magnitude
                 - "mean-of-tBodyAccMag-mean()"
+        - mean of the standard deviation of the time domain signal indicating the body linear acceleration magnitude
                 - "mean-of-tBodyAccMag-std()"
+        - mean of the means of the time domain signal indicating the gravity linear acceleration magnitude
                 - "mean-of-tGravityAccMag-mean()"
+        - mean of the standard deviation of the time domain signal indicating the gravity linear acceleration magnitude
                 - "mean-of-tGravityAccMag-std()"
+        - mean of the means of the time domain jerk signal indicating the body linear acceleration magnitude
                 - "mean-of-tBodyAccJerkMag-mean()"
+        - mean of the standard deviation of the time domain jerk signal indicating the body linear acceleration magnitude
                 - "mean-of-tBodyAccJerkMag-std()"
+        - mean of the means of the time domain signal indicating the body angular velocity magnitude
                 - "mean-of-tBodyGyroMag-mean()"
+        - mean of the standard deviation of the time domain signal indicating the body angular velocity magnitude
                 - "mean-of-tBodyGyroMag-std()"
+        - mean of the means of the time domain jerk signal indicating the body angular velocity magnitude
                 - "mean-of-tBodyGyroJerkMag-mean()"
+        - mean of the standard deviation of the time domain jerk signal indicating the body angular velocity magnitude
                 - "mean-of-tBodyGyroJerkMag-std()"
+        - mean of the means of the frequency domain signal indicating the body linear acceleration
                 - "mean-of-fBodyAcc-mean()-X"
                 - "mean-of-fBodyAcc-mean()-Y"
                 - "mean-of-fBodyAcc-mean()-Z"
+        - mean of the standard deviation of the frequency domain signal indicating the body linear acceleration
                 - "mean-of-fBodyAcc-std()-X"
                 - "mean-of-fBodyAcc-std()-Y"
                 - "mean-of-fBodyAcc-std()-Z"
+        - mean of the means frequency of the frequency domain signal indicating the body linear acceleration
                 - "mean-of-fBodyAccJerk-mean()-X"
                 - "mean-of-fBodyAccJerk-mean()-Y"
                 - "mean-of-fBodyAccJerk-mean()-Z"
+        - mean of the means of the frequency domain jerk signal indicating the body linear acceleration
                 - "mean-of-fBodyAccJerk-std()-X"
                 - "mean-of-fBodyAccJerk-std()-Y"
                 - "mean-of-fBodyAccJerk-std()-Z"
+        - mean of the means of the frequency domain signal indicating the body angular velocity
                 - "mean-of-fBodyGyro-mean()-X"
                 - "mean-of-fBodyGyro-mean()-Y"
                 - "mean-of-fBodyGyro-mean()-Z"
+        - mean of the standard deviation of the frequency domain signal indicating the body angular velocity
                 - "mean-of-fBodyGyro-std()-X"
                 - "mean-of-fBodyGyro-std()-Y"
                 - "mean-of-fBodyGyro-std()-Z"
+        - mean of the means of frequency time domain signal indicating the body linear acceleration magnitude
                 - "mean-of-fBodyAccMag-mean()"
+        - mean of the standard deviation of frequency time domain signal indicating the body linear acceleration magnitude
                 - "mean-of-fBodyAccMag-std()"
+        - mean of the means of the frequency domain jerk signal indicating the body linear acceleration magnitude
                 - "mean-of-fBodyBodyAccJerkMag-mean()"
+        - mean of the standard deviation of the frequency domain jerk signal indicating the body linear acceleration magnitude
                 - "mean-of-fBodyBodyAccJerkMag-std()"
+        - mean of the means of frequency time domain signal indicating the body angular velocity magnitude
                 - "mean-of-fBodyBodyGyroMag-mean()"
+        - mean of the standard deviation of frequency time domain signal indicating the body angular velocity magnitude
                 - "mean-of-fBodyBodyGyroMag-std()"
+        - mean of the means of the frequency domain jerk signal indicating the body angular velocity magnitude
                 - "mean-of-fBodyBodyGyroJerkMag-mean()"
+        - mean of the standard deviation of the frequency domain jerk signal indicating the body angular velocity magnitude
                 - "mean-of-fBodyBodyGyroJerkMag-std()"

 #### Notes: